-We are proud to support the following sites where you can see Lights of Hope displays:
+This year, we were proud to support the following sites with Lights of Hope displays during the holiday season:

 St. Paul’s Hospital